 - Tile Drainage Systems

 - Compliance with Existing Laws

+Farms will be certified by Scott SWCD with approval by the Farmer-led Council.
 If the property does not meet the certification criteria, the SWCD conservation planner will work with the farmer and/or landowner to develop and implement a plan to become certified as a Lake-Friendly Farm.
-Once this pilot phase is complete and the program officially opened, the pilot farms will be eligible for certification.
-Farms will be certified by Scott SWCD with approval by the Farmer-led Council.
+Click here for a program brochure.